AmoghTarun254/sustainability_llm/README.md

 - `demo-question-answering` : Borrowed from PathwayLLM, and contains the requisite files for running  a backend server on port 8000.

-- `frontend` : A folder containing React.js files to serve the frontend of the application at port 3000 via.
+- `frontend` : A folder containing React.js files to serve the frontend of the application at port 3000.

 ## Tech Stack involved in this project and how it works